 In most cases, all of the data collected by these cookies remains private and cannot be shared with anyone else.
 For example, the two main services we use to manage our communication with donors and newsletter subscribers — Classy, which allows us to take donations on our website, and Sailthru, which allows us to send email communications — place cookies that collect data about your use of our website.
 Only ProPublica has access to that data, and we have described how we use that data above.
 ProPublica does not process or store credit card information used to make donations on our website.

-Other services — such as those that prevent fake sign-ups, serve banner ads, provide social media conveniences such as sharing articles, and measure traffic — place cookies on your computer that collect information about your browsing behavior on our website and other websites.
+Other services — such as those that measure traffic, prevent fake sign-ups, serve relevant banner ads, and provide social media conveniences such as sharing articles — place cookies on your computer that collect information about your browsing behavior on our website and other websites, including click stream and browser information.
 We don’t have any way of knowing how such services handle the resulting data internally.
 Here are the services whose cookies you can find on ProPublica.org:

 - Google Analytics, which we use to measure site traffic.
 You can opt out of Google’s collection and processing of data related to use of ProPublica’s site and services by going to https://tools.google.com/dlpage/gaoptout.

-- Chartbeat, which helps us see traffic patterns in real time.
+- Parse.ly, an analytics service helps us see traffic patterns in real time.

 - Stripe, which we use to take payment on the ProPublica Data Store.
 (ProPublica does not itself process or store credit card information related to such transactions.)